ShahemNezamEddin/Shahem-inventory/README.md

 ### Main damage
 - Get the input array from the user then convert it to integer.
-- Update the damage worksheet and print total damage,
+- Update the damage worksheet and print total damage.
 - Update stock sheet by deduct the damage input from the stock and, print new stock.
 - Timeout for 2 sec, then call go_back function.